|United States Postal Service®

 Due to limited automated processing for USPS Marketing Mail® Flats, the service performance results may not be representative of all USPS Marketing Mail® Flats performance.
 While Destination Delivery Unit (DDU) entered Saturation Flats and EDDM Retail® Flats have been included this quarter, significant gaps in the coverage of non-Saturation/non-EDDM Retail® DDU Entry mail still remain and are excluded from measurement.
 Results for USPS Marketing Mail® Parcels, which represent less than 0.1 percent of all USPS Marketing Mail®, are not included in the overall USPS Marketing Mail® results.

-National Destination Entry mail achieved 92.0 percent on time in FY2020 Quarter 1, which is 4.5 points higher than the same period last year.
-For Destination Entry mail, 99.1 percent was delivered within service standard plus three days.
-The Western Pennsylvania Performance Cluster led the nation in Destination Entry performance with 97.9 percent on time.
-Forty-four out of 67 districts achieved an on-time performance at or above the performance target of 91.8 for Destination Entry mail.
+National Destination Entry mail achieved 86.3 percent on time in FY2021 Quarter 1, which is 5.7 points lower than the same period last year.
+For Destination Entry mail, 97.6 percent was delivered within service standard plus three days.
+Southern California led the nation in Destination Entry performance with 95.4 percent on time.

-End-To-End Entry national performance was 67.2 percent on time, which is 4.3 points higher than the same period last year.
-In FY2020 Quarter 1, 92.1 percent of End-To-End Entry USPS Marketing Mail® was delivered within the service standard plus three days.
-The Caribbean and Alaska District had the highest End-To-End Entry score with 85.0 percent on time.
+End-To-End Entry national performance was 70.4 percent on time, which is 3.2 points higher than the same period last year.
+In FY2021 Quarter 1, 89.7 percent of End-To-End Entry USPS Marketing Mail® was delivered within the service standard plus three days.
+The Pacific Northwest Division had the highest End-To-End Entry score with 77.5 percent on time.

 |Percent On Time||Percent On Time|

 |Nation FY2021 Q1||86.3||70.4|